 All About Hardwood Flooring

-Hardwood flooring has classic, timeless appeal.
+Hardwood flooring has a classic, timeless appeal.
 Not only is wood flooring beautiful, but it can enhance the look and value of your home.
 Hardwood is easy to maintain, as long as you sweep and/or vacuum regularly and occasionally use a wood floor cleaner.
 Hardwood is also incredibly durable and long-lasting.
 There are many types of hardwood flooring available in a variety of colors and styles, so matching the decor and look of your home is not an issue.

 When it comes to wood flooring, there are two options: solid wood and engineered wood.
 Both can add value to your home but are best used in different scenarios.
 Solid wood is susceptible to humidity and temperature change, so it’s best used in rooms that have a controlled temperature.
 Solid wood is exceptionally durable and can be sanded and refinished multiple times.
 It comes in planks and is offered in a variety of widths.
 Installation can be labor-intensive, as it requires nailing solid wood to the subfloor.